anitaNeutrino/anitaBuildTool/README.md

 # anitaBuildTool
 A simple script to download and build the ANITA libraries

 In theory all one needs to do is make sure the ANITA_UTIL_INSTALL_DIR enviromental vairable is set and then type:
 ./buildAnita.sh

+This will build and install everything with the defaults

 The build script is not very sophisticated it will attempt to:
 1) Checkout the libraries from GitHub